What Makes a Good Credit Score? (And How to Improve Yours)

 Never spend more than you can repay, and develop a financial plan to keep your finances in order.
 At Security National Bank, we have a helpful budget spreadsheet to track your monthly finances.

 If you are only paying the minimum balance on your cards, making late payments, or using cash advances to pay for daily living expenses, you might be in the credit “danger zone.”
 Contact the National Foundation for Credit Counseling for help.
+And be wary of anyone who is not listed by the Justice Department as a reputable credit counselor, especially people who claim they can "fix" your credit report quickly, easily and cheaply.
+No one can legally remove negative, accurate information from your credit history.

 8. Shop around for the best rates.